bk/wmk/readme.md

   typically also be placed here.

 - `py`: Directory for Python files.
-This directory is automatically added to the front of `sys.path` before Mako is initialized, meaning that Mako templates can import modules placed here.
-Implicit imports are possible by setting `mako_imports` in the config file (see the "Configuration file" section).
+This directory is automatically added to the front of `sys.path` before Mako or Jinja2 is initialized, meaning that templates can import modules placed here.
+Implicit imports (for Mako only) are possible by setting `mako_imports` in the config file (see the "Configuration file" section).
+There are also two special files that may be placed here:
-  There are also two special files that may be placed here: `wmk_autolaod.py` in your project, and `wmk_theme_autoload.py` in the theme's `py/` directory.
+  `wmk_autolaod.py` in your project, and `wmk_theme_autoload.py` in the theme's `py/` directory.
 If one or both of these is present, wmk imports a dict named `autoload` from them.
 This means that you can assign `PREPROCESS` and `POSTPROCESS` page actions by name (i.e. keys in the `autoload` dict) rather than as function references, which in turn makes it possible to specify them in the frontmatter directly rather than having to do it via a shortcode.
 (For more on `PRE-` and `POSTPROCESS`, see the "Site, page and nav variables" section).

 - `assets`: Assets for an asset pipeline.
 The only default handling of assets involves compiling SCSS/Sass files in the subdirectory `scss`.
 They will be